weddige/quayside/README.md

 ## Example usage

-An example of a too, that is offered as a container is [sslyze](https://github.com/nabla-c0d3/sslyze).
+An example of a tool, that is offered as a container is [sslyze](https://github.com/nabla-c0d3/sslyze).

 A common call would look like this: